wp-plugins/admin-management-xtended/readme.txt

 4. Installation finished.

 == Changelog ==

+= 2.3.6 =
+* FIXED: Readme.txt updated to be more compliant with the readme.txt standard
+* FIXED: Moved screenshots off the package to the assets/ folder

 = 2.3.5 =
 * FIXED: Removed unnecessary GET params when filtering posts by category (for older browsers who cannot handle long URLs)